Jupyter notebooks

 If one does not specify a featurizer (or sets it as a None), only properties will be displayed on the map visualizer panel, as long as there are at least two of them.

-Overall, the visualization can include: properties extracted from the frames, additional user-provided properties, features from either the built-in PET-MAD featurizer, with dimensionality reduction, or a custom user-provided featurization functions.
+Overall, the visualization can include: properties extracted from the structures, additional user-provided properties, features from either the built-in PET-MAD featurizer, with dimensionality reduction, or a custom user-provided featurization functions.

 Parameters:

 • featurizer – either string specifying a featurizer version (currently only ‘pet-mad-1.0’), a custom callable function, or None.
-Used to compute features and perform dimensionality reduction on the frames.
+Used to compute features and perform dimensionality reduction on the structures.
 For automatic default option, use pet-mad-1.0.
-The callable should take frames as the first argument and environments as the second argument.
-The return value must be a features array of shape (n_frames, n_features) if environments is None, or (n_environments, n_features) otherwise.
+The callable should take structures as the first argument and environments as the second argument.
+The return value must be a features array of shape (n_structures, n_features) if environments is None, or (n_environments, n_features) otherwise.

 • environments – optional.
 List of environments (described as (structure id, center id, cutoff)) to include when extracting the atomic properties.
-Can be extracted from frames with all_atomic_environments() or manually defined.
+Can be extracted from structures with all_atomic_environments() or manually defined.

 • settings (dict) – optional dictionary of settings to use when displaying the data.
 Possible entries for the settings dictionary are documented in the chemiscope input file reference.